linux-surface/kernel/Documentation/admin-guide/mm/transhuge.rst

 ================

-The number of anonymous transparent huge pages currently used by the system is available by reading the AnonHugePages field in ``/proc/meminfo``.
-To identify what applications are using anonymous transparent huge pages, it is necessary to read ``/proc/PID/smaps`` and count the AnonHugePages fields for each mapping.
+The number of anonymous transparent huge pages currently used by the system is available by reading the AnonHugePages and AnonHugePteMap fields in ``/proc/meminfo``.
+To identify what applications are using anonymous transparent huge pages, it is necessary to read ``/proc/PID/smaps`` and count the AnonHugePages and AnonHugePteMap fields for each mapping.
+Note that in both cases, AnonHugePages refers only to PMD-mapped THPs.
+AnonHugePteMap refers to THPs that are mapped using PTEs.

 The number of file transparent huge pages mapped to userspace is available by reading ShmemPmdMapped and ShmemHugePages fields in ``/proc/meminfo``.